 Was your eco-entrepreneurship triggered by anything?

 I started to live more of a zero waste lifestyle when I had my little boy.
 I was looking for somewhere to refill rice and pasta and somewhere to get plastic wrapping-free veg, but couldn’t find anywhere near me.
-So I decided to buy in bulk, and then sell from home.
+So I decided to buy in bulk, and then sell from a pop-up shop called Harry’s House Refills at home.
 Having no overheads I was able to keep prices down, competing easily with our local big supermarket while providing a more sustainable product.
-This accessibility — being local — is really important to me.
-It’s also the reason that a portion of the profits are donated to mental health charities.
-I want to be able to help people access the services they need!
+Now I’ve gone one step further and created Trees & Seas Eco, which specialises in plastic-free bathroom items.

 What’s your biggest fear about the future?

 Seeing the state of the waterways, seas and local environment is enough to make you realise plastic pollution is bad.
 However, researching it makes it unbelievable.
 Would you believe there’s a mass of waste in the Pacific that’s bigger than 1.6 million sq km?
-That’s bigger than German France and Spain combined.
+That’s bigger than Germany, France and Spain combined.
 It contains almost 1.8 trillion (that’s trillion) pieces of plastic totalling 80,000 tonnes.
 That’s insane!
 Every time I go away, abroad or at home, you see plastic and rubbish in the water.
-Surfers Against Sewage do some great work around pollution of the sea, and support various plastic free communities.These are a great resource and completely non judgemental,as all movements should be!
+Surfers Against Sewage do some great work around pollution of the sea, and support various plastic free communities.They’re a great resource and completely non judgemental, as all movements should be.

 How would you recommend going — or at least trying to go — plastic free?